 During 2005, we incurred a charge of \$27.7 million as a result of debt repayments and extinguishment related to the refinancing.
 Expenses incurred as a result of the refinancing are more fully described in the "Liquidity and Capital Resources" section of this Management's Discussion and Analysis.
 Under the 2000 Credit Facilities (as described in Note 11 to our consolidated financial statements included in this Annual Report), we were required to use the proceeds of asset sales and new debt issuance, among other things, to pay down the principal amount outstanding under the credit facilities.
 In addition to mandatory repayments, we paid optional prepayments of principal from excess cash generated from operations.
-During 2004, we incurred a charge of \$2.7 million on debt repayments and extinguishment related to the accelerated write-off of unamortized prepaid financing fees resulting from \$160.0 million) of optional debt prepayments and \$167.9 million of mandatory debt prepayments triggered by the GMBU divestiture (\$22.9 million), the issuance of the European Investment Bank ("EIB") credit facility (\$85.0 million) and receivables securitization (\$60.0 million).
-In 2003, we incurred losses of \$1.3 million related to the accelerated write-off of unamortized prepaid financing fees resulting from \$163.1 million of optional debt prepayments throughout the year.
+During 2004, we incurred a charge of \$2.7 million on debt repayments and extinguishment related to the accelerated write-off of unamortized prepaid financing fees resulting from \$160.0 million of optional debt prepayments and \$167.9 million of mandatory debt prepayments triggered by the GMBU divestiture (\$22.9 million), the issuance of the European Investment Bank ("EIB") credit facility (\$85.0 million) and receivables securitization (\$60.0 million).
+In 2003, we incurred losses of \$1.3 million related to the accelerated write-off of unamortized prepayments and the accelerated to the prepayment bank ("EIB") credit facility (\$85.0 million) and receivables securitization (\$60.0 million).
+In 2003, we incurred losses of \$1.3 million related to the accelerated write-off of unamortized prepayments to prepayments throughout the year.